By

 Margin: +1.3 assists (possible edge)

 That doesn’t mean it's an automatic bet; it’s a flag to investigate further.
 When you get to a point where your projections are constantly beating the market, then you can bet your projections blindly.
-That said, it is a task that is easier said than done, so it will require concerted effort to maintain a strong enough projection set to outperform the market consistently.
+That said, it is a task that is easier said than done, so it will require concerted effort to maintain a strong enough projection set to consistently outperform the market.

 Pairing Projections With Research